 Annual General Meeting

-The Federation for the Humanities and Social Sciences thanks its members for participating in this year’s 2017 Annual General Meeting (AGM), held on Sunday, May 28 during Congress 2017 on the Ryerson University campus.
-As we commence our planning for next year’s AGM, please keep in mind that the AGM will be held in conjunction with Congress 2018 at the University of Regina.
+The Federation for the Humanities and Social Sciences thanks its members for participating in this year’s 2018 Annual General Meeting (AGM), held on Sunday, May 27 during Congress 2018 on the University of Regina campus.
+As we commence our planning for next year’s AGM, please keep in mind that the AGM will be held in conjunction with Congress 2019 at the University of British Columbia.

 About the General Assembly